As Election Day nears, let me squeeze in another post about this very soon-to-conclude election cycle …

 Besides disagreeing with the either-or implication (both are important), I think Thoreau might be greatly underestimating the importance of that piece of paper you “drop into the ballot box.”
 Remember 2000?
 One reason I can’t stand Ralph Nader is because he campaigned strongly on the premise that Al Gore and George W. Bush were essentially the same.
 Oh, really?
-One, wrote Earth in the Balance, and produced the Academy Award and Nobel Prize-winning documentary An Inconvenient Truth; and the other, when asked at a press conference whether he was going to see it (the documentary), said no. One was against invading Iraq; one was for it.
+One, wrote Earth in the Balance, and also produced the Academy Award and Nobel Prize-winning documentary An Inconvenient Truth; and the other, when asked at a press conference whether he was going to see it (the documentary), said no. And additionally, as if that wasn’t enough, one was against invading Iraq; while the other was for it.
 Need I say more?

 Hillary Clinton is certainly no Rachel Carson, either.
 But at least she’s acknowledged the problem is very real, that our species is largely (if not entirely) to blame, and that ignoring this reality will have very serious consequences, not just for us, but for succeeding generations as well.